arbuthnot-eth/bravesite/README.md

 ## Overview

-**Bravesite** is an open-source Cloudflare Worker that acts as a seamless bridge between Web2 and Web3, enabling any browser to access decentralized IPFS content associated with Unstoppable Domains `.brave` addresses—simply by appending `.site` to the `.brave` domain.
+**Bravesite** is an open-source Cloudflare Worker that acts as a seamless bridge between Web2 and Web3, enabling any browser to access content associated with Unstoppable Domains `.brave` addresses—simply by appending `.site` to the `.brave` domain.

 **Example:**
 If you own `sunspot.brave`, you can serve your IPFS-hosted site at `https://sunspot.brave.site`—no browser plugins, no special gateways, no extra setup.